Riviera Maya

-The Riviera Maya (/es/) is a tourism and resort district south of Cancún, Mexico.
+The Riviera Maya (/es/) is a tourism and resort district located to the south of Cancún, Mexico.
 It straddles the coastal Federal Highway 307, along the Caribbean coastline of the state of Quintana Roo, located in the eastern portion of the Yucatán Peninsula.
 Originally the name applied narrowly, focusing on the area of coastline between the city of Playa del Carmen and Tulum.
 The designation has since expanded up and down the coast, now including the towns of Puerto Morelos, situated to the north of Playa del Carmen, as well as the town of Felipe Carrillo Puerto, situated 40 km to the south of Tulum.
 This larger region is what is currently being promoted as part of the Riviera Maya tourist corridor.

 Once the area was originally only called the "Cancun–Tulum corridor", but in 1999 it was renamed as the Riviera Maya, analogous to the Italian and French Riviera, with the instigation of among others, Miguel Ramón Martín Azueta.
 At the time, he was the municipal president of Solidaridad, Quintana Roo.
 The Riviera Maya includes the municipalities of Solidaridad in the north and Tulum in the south, and extends approximately 40 km inland, to the border with the state of Yucatán.

 Tourism

 The Riviera Maya is famous for its large scale all-inclusive resorts and a historical tourism base of smaller boutique hotels as well as the many fine-dining restaurants available along the Fed 307 and on or near the beaches.
 Luxury travel entities have been instrumental in increasing luxury villa rentals and yacht charters in the area however these only represent a small fraction of the total tourism accommodation available.

 Government development plans include establishing a number of medium-sized cities of ~200,000 inhabitants within the Riviera Maya with initial planning spanning 20 years.
 Target areas for urbanization include the towns and villages of: Puerto Aventuras, Akumal, Chemuyil, and Tulum.

 A major attraction throughout the Riviera Maya are coastal and reef aquatic activities dependent on the beaches, coastal water and the Mesoamerican Barrier Reef System (also known as the Great Mayan Reef) which begins near Cancun and continues along the whole length of the Riviera Maya continuing southward to Guatemala.
 This barrier reef system is the second longest in the world.

 Activities at the most visited locations include jet-skiing, snorkeling, scuba diving, swimming in cenotes, swimming with dolphins, zip-lining, horse riding, sailing, and guided jungle tours.
-Archeology is also a big tourist draw in the area, including the popular archeological sites operated by the Instituto Nacional de Archeological such as Tulum on the coast, and Chichen Itza and Coba located some distance inland.
+Archeology is also a big tourist draw in the area, including the popular archeological sites of the ancient Maya civilization, operated by the Instituto Nacional de Archeological, such as Tulum on the coast, and Chichen Itza and Coba located some distance inland.
 The self-named ecoparks of Xcaret and Xel-Ha also include some smaller archeological ruins as part of their attractions, but these natural water theme parks operated by private business consortia attract much larger crowds due to the diversity and range of activities provided, such as swimming with captive dolphins.